TedHusted/awake/awake.md/awake.md

 Leto: After school, I mostly hung out at the Fusion Youth Club.

 Phoebe: Do not the Stoics have a youth club?
+Or Kol-Ut-Shan?

-Leto: Yes, but nobody there knows how to have fun. — The Fusion center just put in an actual pool table.
+Leto: The Stoics do, but nobody there knows how to have fun.
+Kol-Ut-Shan doesn’t seem interested in young people.
+It’s only for old folks. — The Fusion center just put in an actual pool table.
 Great for hand/eye coordination.

 Phoebe: Stoicism was good enough for your father and I. What is so special about Fusion?
 All of the philosophies are about the same.